 There are two (2) pre-schools, one (1) primary and one (1) secondary school.
 There is a health centre, post office, police station and magistrate court.
 There is a community centre that was erected by the elderly in the form of self help.
 It houses the village council clerk's office, and the community development field officer's office.
 There are various food shops, retail shop, rum shops and one supermarket.
 Other businesses include beauty parlour, barber shop, computer café.
-The community has electricity and water in about 96 percent of the population.
-Access to domestic telephone.
+The community has electricity and water in about 96 percent of the population and access to domestic telephones.